 These seismic regulations held up well until the Long Beach earthquake of 1933 which bared the stark truth that even with the seismic building codes in place, there were still very many structural loopholes present.
 Louis John Gill, an architect, carefully examined and analyzed the failures in the structures and his findings made a portion of the foundation for the California seismic legislation which is part of the Field Act for schools, and the Riley Act that is for all buildings.
 These legislations are now used around the world and are constantly undergoing evaluation and evolution which on more occasions than one coincide with earthquakes that happen in California.

 Due to the seismic building codes and legislations, architects around the world have since been coming up with innovative and secure building designs to better protect lives and prevent the loss of lives.
 These smart building designs also prevent the loss of property by making sure that buildings do not cave in on themselves during strong earthquakes.

 Earthquake resistant buildings work by ensuring that buildings are properly grounded and connected to the earth through the foundation.
-The first step of this is usually to avoid building on ground that is not sturdy such as swampy or sandy areas – instead buildings built on rockier and firmer earth is less likely to collapse in on itself.
+The first step of this is usually to avoid building on the ground that is not sturdy such as swampy or sandy areas – instead buildings built on rockier and firmer earth are less likely to collapse in on themselves.

-While this may be a good way of preventing great loss during earthquakes one needs to remember that buildings are constructed in a way that they support vertical pressure such as the weight of people or more layers and floors.
-Earthquakes on the other hand, do not; they operate somehow by vibrating horizontally hence the name ‘earthquake’ the earth literally shakes and no matter how steady of a foundation the building is on, a powerful earthquake or aftershock could cause major structural weaknesses that can then result in the collapse of the building.
+While this may be a good way of preventing great loss during earthquakes one needs to remember that buildings are constructed in a way that supports vertical pressure such as the weight of people or more layers and floors.
+Earthquakes, on the other hand, do not; they operate somehow by vibrating horizontally hence the name ‘earthquake’ the earth literally shakes, and no matter how steady of a foundation the building is on, a powerful earthquake or aftershock could cause major structural weaknesses that can then result in the collapse of the building.